Management Commands

 Options

-: Drop and recreate existing policies--dry-run
+- --force: Drop and recreate existing policies

-: Show what would be done without making changes
+- --dry-run: Show what would be done without making changes

 What It Does

-ALTER TABLE ...
+- Enables RLS on the table: ALTER TABLE ...
 ENABLE ROW LEVEL SECURITY

 - Creates all policies defined in the model's Meta.rls_policies